mriganksagar/cv/modules/education.typ

 description: list(
 [CGPA: 8.0],
-[Relevant Coursework: Data Structures, Algorithms, Object Oriented Programming, Database Management Systems, Operating Systems Design, Computer Networks, Compiler Design, Distributed Systems.], [Lab Internship: Simulated computer networks with Mininet and studied its load with varying network congestion to develop optimised routing tables for Software Defined Networks.], [Major Project: Published a proof of concept to develop softwares using ontologies as a means to document entity relationships and easily document and hence maintain the software system.], )
+[Relevant Coursework: Data Structures, Algorithms, Object Oriented Programming, Database Management Systems, Operating Systems Design, Computer Networks, Compiler Design, Distributed Systems.], [Lab Internship: Simulated computer networks with Mininet and studied its load with varying network congestion to develop optimised routing tables for Software Defined Networks (SDN).], [Major Project: Published a proof of concept to develop softwares using ontologies as a means to document entity relationships and maintain the software system.], )
 )